 In-home care is the preferred living arrangement for many aging seniors.
 However, many medical conditions and personal care needs as adults age can cause this to become more difficult due to cost.
 The cost of in-home care varies from place to place, but generally follows the cost of living.
-Places where cost of living is lower usually have lower costs for in home care and the opposite is also true.
-In areas with higher cost of living, in-home care is generally more expensive.
+Places where the cost of living is lower usually have lower costs for in-home care and the opposite is also true.
+In areas with a higher cost of living, in-home care is generally more expensive.
 Another challenge of paying for in-home care is the strict limitations on using Medicare and Medicaid to pay for in-home care.
 However, it is possible to pay for in-home care.
 Let’s look at some of the options.

 Medicare and Medicaid

 Although these two options are more limited in the in-home care covered, there are occasions where they can be used to pay for in-home care.
 Medicare generally pays for in-home care services for a period of time and most often occurs for a time after a patient is discharged from a hospital or rehabilitation facility.
 Treatment generally would not be covered for a chronic condition.
 Medicaid rules vary from state to state but are often similar to Medicare.
 All programs cover short-term in-home care when the patient has an acute condition.
 Medicaid offers long-term coverage in some areas, but this is often limited to patients who are ill enough to qualify for nursing home coverage.
 This care must be provided by a Medicaid-certified care agency.
 With Medicaid, each state runs its program differently and coverage will vary from state to state.